shaneblunder/smartbuild/README.md

 Contributions are welcome, especially if they increase:

 - actual build system support
-- fake intelligence density
 - terminal theatrics
 - acronym surface area
 - investor readability
-- use of Greek letters in source code
-- the likelihood of someone saying “wait, this is kind of useful”

 To contribute: